 The Group is exposed to the risk of being unable to recover financial assets that are held by a partner if that partner defaults on debt (hereinafter "credit risk").
-For operating receivables and other receivables, the Group has a system in place to assess the ability of each counterpart to fulfill their payments on time and to promptly detect whether the financial position of a counterpart is deteriorating.
-The Group also mitigates credit risk from operating receivables by having marketing departments at each business division monitor the status of their key business partners on a regular basis, in line with in-house rules on credit management.
+For operating receivables and other receivables as well as guarantee deposits, etc. included in other financial assets, the Group has a system in place to assess the ability of each conterpart to fulfill their payments on time and to promptly detect whether the financial position of a counterpart is deteriorating.
+The Group also mittigates credit risk from operating receivables by having marketing departments at each business division monitor the status of their key business partners on a regular basis, in line with in-house rules on credit management.